29 Oct OmniChannel Part 3: The clinical touchpoints on the patient’s journey – what’s the link?

 Often the very first touchpoint for a patient is a practice website.
-This provides a window into the depth of services provided, sophistication of equipment used, range of product dispensed and qualification of staff they will meet, encouraging them react by immediately booking an appointment.
+This provides a window into the depth of services available, sophistication of equipment used, range of product dispensed and qualification of staff they will meet, encouraging them to react by immediately booking an appointment.

 Feedback is also a crucial element to knowing where you might need to implement change

 Once the patient is checked-in, they can move seamlessly to pre-screening.
 Having equipment integrated with a PMS will reduce the patient’s waiting time, so you can forget about misplacing files, rekeying or mis-keying important information.
 Relying on a system that presents a patient’s record and pre-screening results with a click of a button, will ensure a smoother and quicker patient journey.